-As a coastal city so close to the mountains, Vancouver is a collection of micro-climates situated in a temperate rain forest.
-This means the city's summers are usually hot and dry, with long sunny days, and mild, balmy winters.
-While rain is common, many flock to Vancouver during the winter months because of its lack of snow.
-And here a couple of activities to take advantage of during your next winter visit to this balmy city:
+As a coastal city next to the mountains, Vancouver is a collection of micro-climates situated in a temperate rain forest.
+The summers are usually warm and dry with long sunny days, and winter are mild and balmy with lots of moisture.
+While rain is common in the city, snowfall is rare - a draw for those seeking mild wintertime temperatures.
+Here is our list of winter activities to take advantage of Vancouver's balmy winters!

-The mild nature of Vancouver's winters means more outdoor activities are possible.
-Many popular attractions take advantage of this, and fabulous light displays can be seen throughout the city.
+Mild winters make for comfortable outdoor strolls amongst Vancouver's fabulous holiday light displays.
 Check out VanDusen Botanical Garden's Festival of Lights or the Canyon Lights at Capilano Suspension Bridge.

 Festivals & Events